framp/gulp-basic/README.md

 ###A note on clean tasks
 The clean tasks should be straightforward.
 We do roughly the same thing as the `process-` task while stripping all the gulp plugins who actually do something to the file contents.
 After `gulp.dest` we use [vinyl-paths](https://github.com/sindresorhus/vinyl-paths) to retrieve our paths and just pass them to `fs.unlink`.

+##Commands Reference
+ - `gulp`: build the application in development mode and launch a livereload server
+ - `gulp deploy`: `clean-all` and build the application in production mode and increment the `version` of the application (the `version` is used only in when deploying)
+ - `gulp clean-all`: call all the `clean-*` tasks and clean all the files
+ - `gulp process-all`: call all the `process-*` tasks and build all the files needed
+ - `gulp process-templates`: build .html files from your .hbs templates
+ - `gulp process-images`: optimize images files
+ - `gulp process-stylesheets`: build .css files from your .scss stylesheets
+ - `gulp process-scripts`: build .js files from your scripts
+ - `gulp clean-templates`: clean templates generated with `process-templats`
+ - `gulp clean-images`: clean images generated with `process-imags`
+ - `gulp clean-stylesheets`: clean stylesheets generated with `process-stylesheets`
+ - `gulp clean-scripts`: clean scripts generated with `process-scripts`

+Passing parameters to gulp can be done to override some of the default values:
+ - `--dest=..` will override the destination in which your file are generated
+ - `--version=0` will override the `version`
+ - `--debug=false` will display debugging information about your building process
+ - `--environment=development` will override your environment (which is `production` when you're deploying or `develpoment` when running all the other commands)
+ - `NODE_ENV=production gulp...` is just another way to set the environment

 ##License
 MIT